Languages of the European Union: Language-specific regulations

+After the United Kingdom's withrawal from the EU the number of native English speakers among EU citizens fell from approximately 13% to just 1%.
+This dramatic demographic shift created a paradox: English lost its primary native base within the Union, yet it has remained — and arguably consolidated itself as — the dominant working language of EU institutions.

+This event consolidated a preexistent phenomenon: the emergence of recurrent linguistic features, lexical, grammatical, and pragmatic, in the English used within European institutional and professional contexts, shaped by contact with other European languages and by the relative absence of native-speaker normative pressure.
+This concept is called Euro-English.

 Maltese

 Although Maltese is an official language, the Council set a transitional period of three years from 1 May 2004, during which the institutions were not obliged to draft all acts in Maltese.
 It was agreed that the council could extend this transitional period by an additional year, but decided not to.
 All new acts of the institutions were required to be adopted and published in Maltese from 30 April 2007.